gptscript-ai/gptscript/docs/docs/03-tools/02-authoring.md

 Generate an image of a city skyline at night.
 ```

-### Supported Languages
+## Supported Languages

 GPTScript can execute any binary that you ask it to.
 However, it can also manage the installation of a language runtime and dependencies for you.
-Currently this is only supported for a few languages.
+Currently, this is only supported for a few languages.
 Here are the supported languages and examples of tools written in those languages:

 | Language  | Example                                                                                                        |
 |-----------|----------------------------------------------------------------------------------------------------------------|